hs4704/Benchmark-Classification/README.md

 - **Python Notebooks**: The notebooks contain all of the preprocessing steps, model training, evaluation and visualizations
 - **Datasets**: The diabetes and hypothyroidism datasets are located in the 'data' file, we used these for training and evaluation.
 ## Lessons Learned
-Through this project, I enhanced my understanding and abiility to:
+Through this project, I enhanced my understanding and ability to:
 - Preprocess and clean large medical datasets.
 - Implement various classification algorithms in Python.
 - Compare and interpret model performance metrics.